 John J Desmarais, et al. (Dec.
 2019b).
 “DABs are inorganic carbon pumps found throughout prokaryotic phyla”. en.
 In: Nat Microbiol 4.12, pp. 2204–2215. issn: 2058-5276. doi: 10.1038/s41564-019-0520-8.

-Contribution 2: Potential evolutionary paths of carbon dioxide concentrating mechanisms:
+2: Potential evolutionary paths of carbon dioxide concentrating mechanisms:

-: Historical background The α-carboxysome based CO2 concentrating mechanism (α-CCM) required several major evolutionary steps to evolve.
+Historical background The α-carboxysome based CO2 concentrating mechanism (α-CCM) required several major evolutionary steps to evolve.
 However, none of the potential intermediates are expected to provide a fitness benefit in modern conditions so it is not clear how it evolved.
 The atmosphere was very different when the α-CCM evolved, with much higher levels of CO2 and much lower levels of O2.
 This lead us to hypothesize that evolutionary intermediates of the CCM may have provided fitness benefits at intermediate atmospheric compositions.

-: Central finding Evolving an α-CCM required acquiring a CA, gaining a HCO− pump, and
+Central finding Evolving an α-CCM required acquiring a CA, gaining a HCO− pump, and

 co-encapsulating CA and rubisco.
 Removing any of these stops α-CCM function in normal atmosphere.
 We measured the effect of α-CCM gene knockouts in H. neapolitanus across different CO2 concentrations.
 We also measured the CO2 dependent phenotypes of potential evolutionary intermediates in reporter strains of E. coli and C. necator that we constructed.
 We modeled carbon fluxes as a function of growth rate and CO2 concentration.
 This data suggested that as CO2 concentrations fall, HCO− becomes limiting before CO2.
 This suggested that as CO2 started to fall either a pump or CA can help.
 As levels fall further CO2 and HCO− become co-limiting and having both a CA and a pump provides a benefit despite the potential for producing a futile cycle Eventually, only a full α-CCM will work.
 This provides a potential path for the evolution of a α-CCM.

-: My role I performed a massively parallel growth assay of gene knockouts in H. neapolitanus across intermediate CO2 concentrations to identify CCM genes needed at intermediate CO2 concentrations.
+My role I performed a massively parallel growth assay of gene knockouts in H. neapolitanus across intermediate CO2 concentrations to identify CCM genes needed at intermediate CO2 concentrations.

-: Influence/Application This work provides insight into the evolution of the α-CCM and into possible life strategies of modern organisms living in high CO2 environments.
+Influence/Application This work provides insight into the evolution of the α-CCM and into possible life strategies of modern organisms living in high CO2 environments.
 These advances might also be useful for improving the growth of industrial autotrophs.
 Further, showing expression of the pumps in C. necator offers the potential to improve bio-plastics production.

 Avi I Flamholz, . . ., John J Desmarais, . . . et al. (2022).
 “Trajectories for the evolution of bacterial CO2-concentrating mechanisms”.
 In: Proceedings of the National Academy of Sciences 119.49, e2210539119. doi: 10.1073/pnas.2210539119.

-Contribution 3: General epistasis protein fitness landscape mapping and design:
+3: General epistasis protein fitness landscape mapping and design:

-: Historical background Mutational scanning maps a protein’s fitness landscape by measuring the fitness of all single mutants.
+Historical background Mutational scanning maps a protein’s fitness landscape by measuring the fitness of all single mutants.
 This information is used for variant effect prediction and design.
 However, mutational scanning experiments require production of all single mutants and only provide information on fitness in the protein’s local context, limiting their utility for divergent proteins.
 Being able to learn from data sets that are easier to generate and provide information over a wider area would be greatly beneficial.
 Current efforts to learn from random mutagenesis have relied on neural networks or linear methods.
 However, linear methods miss nonlinearities in the data’s true structure and neural networks cannot be inspected to gain insight into function.
 General epistatic models capture nonlinear genotype-phenotype relationships without sacrificing interpretability but have not been applied to protein design.
 Phylogenetic data also provide insight into fitness landscapes but inspectable models that are able to leverage both phylogenetic and experimental data have been rare.